chiefonboarding/ChiefOnboarding/docs/howto.md

 Let's break it down a bit:

 Sequences consist of blocks.
-We currently have 3 types of blocks:
+We currently have two types of blocks:

 - General blocks
    - Block before the new hire starts